Arkansas governor signs near-total abortion ban into law - WTMJ

 LITTLE ROCK, Ark.
 (AP) — Arkansas Gov. Asa Hutchinson on Tuesday signed into law legislation banning nearly all abortions in the state, a sweeping measure that supporters hope will force the U.S. Supreme Court to revisit its landmark Roe v.
 Wade decision but opponents vow to block before it takes effect later this year.

-The Republican governor had expressed reservations about the bill, which only allows the procedure to save the life of the mother and does not provide exceptions for those impregnated by rape or incest.
+The Republican governor had expressed reservations about the bill, which only allows the procedure to save the life of the mother and does not provide exceptions for those impregnated in an act of rape or incest.
 Arkansas is one of at least 14 states where legislators have proposed outright abortion bans this year.

-The bans are being pushed by Republicans who want to force the U.S. Supreme Court to revisit its 1973 Roe v.
-Wade decision legalizing abortion nationwide.
-Conservatives believe the court is more open to striking down the decision following former President Donald Trump’s three appointments to the court.
+Hutchinson has signed several major abortion restrictions into law since taking office in 2015, but he had voiced concerns that this bill directly challenges Roe and about the lack of rape and incest exceptions.
+He repeated those concerns as he announced his decision.

-Hutchinson has signed several major abortion restrictions into law since taking office in 2015, but he had voiced concerns that this bill directly challenges Roe and the lack of rape and incest exceptions.
+As the Legislature considered the measure, Hutchinson shared with lawmakers a letter written by the attorney for abortion opponents National Right to Life that said the chances of the bill leading to Roe being overturned were “very small and remote.”
+National Right to Life didn’t take a position on the bill, though its Arkansas affiliate supported the ban.

 The legislation won’t take effect until 90 days after the majority-Republican Legislature adjourns this year’s session.
 That means it can’t be enforced until this summer at the earliest.
 Abortion rights supporters said they plan to challenge the ban in court before then.